Love Unalloyed for Love Incarnate (2006)

 There is a sin unto death for that I say not that any man ask.
 All iniquity is sin.
 And there is an sin unto death.
 (1 John 5: 16-17)

-That is, it is possible for a baptized Catholic to lose his salvation if he persists until his dying breath in a state of final impetinence.
-Protestants, committing the sin of Presumption, believe that it is almost impossible for a follower of Our Lord to be lost after he has made his "profession of faith."
+That is, it is possible for a baptized Catholic to lose his salvation if he persists until his dying breath in a state of final impertinence.
+Protestants, committing the sin of Presumption, believe that it is almost impossible for a follower of Our Blessed Lord and Saviour Jesus Christ to be lost after he has made his "profession of faith."
 This is delusional.
 Saint John the Beloved contradicted this thoroughly, as does Saint Paul when he warned us to work out our salvation in "fear and in trembling" (Philippians 2: 12).

-The necessity of adhering to the patrimony of the Catholic Church is stressed by Saint John in both his second epistle.
+The necessity of adhering to the teaching that Our Blessed Lord and Saviour Jesus Christ has entrusted exclusively to the Catholic Church and fleeing from familiarity with those who reject Catholic teaching is stressed by Saint John in both his second epistle.

 Whosoever revolteth, and continueth not in the doctrine of Christ, hath not God.
 He that continueth in the doctrine, the same hath both the Father and the Son.
 If any man come to you, and bring not this doctrine, receive him not into the house nor say to him, God speed you.
 For he that saith unto him, God speed you, communicateth with his wicked works.
 (2 John 1: 9-11)